ethereum-oasis-op/baseline/docs/baseline-protocol/layer-2-scaling-and-bridges.md

 1. Baseline proof verification on the mainnet is a gas intensive process owing to the complexity in computing the verification against the pairing library.
 2. Furthermore, there is an added cost of gas to verify the set membership of the document hash in the Shield contract on the mainnet.
 3. Enterprises typically have over millions of internal processes, that would be baselined, and it is not feasible to verify every baseline proof on the mainnet.
-4. Transactions on the mainnet have intrinsic ecoonomic value to indicate the processes' value, transactability/transferability and prevent double spending.
+4. Transactions on the mainnet have intrinsic economic value to indicate the processes' value, transactability/transferability and prevent double spending.
 5. While individual baseline proofs need not necessarily have 1:1 correspondence on the mainnet, they can still be represented as a composite transaction on the mainnet.

 ## Path to Scaling